AssemblyScript/universal-strings/README.md

 * `string.eq <enc>` compares two strings for equality given the specified encoding.
   * `string.eq $e : [stringref, stringref] -> [i32]`

+The list of instructions is not exhaustive and does not imply that instructions not yet mentioned aren't desirable.

 ## Encodings

 Encodings supported in the MVP of this document are: